 Collect data to answer research questions by focusing on the meaning of variables, understanding causation, study design, basic sampling, and modes and methods in data collection.
 Two lecture hours and two lab hours a week for one semester.
 Sociology 317M and 327M may not both be counted.
-Prerequisite: Forty-five semester hours of coursework.
+Prerequisite: Upper-division standing.